martinibiscotti/summitcables/index.md

 ## Techflex
 **Price:** $1.00 per ft

 **Information:** Techflex, also known as double-sleeving, is a second layer of sleeving which covers the paracord.
 It adds an extra layer of durability and rigidity to the cable and endless possibilities for color combinations.
-We always recommend adding Techflex when ordering coiled cables as they keep them cleaner and more durable.
+We always recommend adding Techflex when ordering coiled cables as they keep the cable cleaner and more durable.

 | ![](techflex/aqua.png)   **Aqua**               | ![](techflex/beige.png)   **Beige**   | ![](techflex/black.png)   **Black**           | ![](techflex/blue.png)   **Blue**               |
 |:-----------------------------------------------:|:-------------------------------------:|:---------------------------------------------:|:-----------------------------------------------:|